ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.scenes/README.md

     value:     false
 ```

-Every time you will open the door all lights in a bath will be switched on.
-The value of the _scene.allLightInBath_ will go to **true**.
+Every time you open the door, all lights in a bath will be switched on.
+The value of the `scene.allLightInBath` will go to **true**.
-If you close the door the lights will be switched off, and the value of _scene.allLightInBath_ will go to **false**.
+If you close the door, the lights will be switched off, and the value of `scene.allLightInBath` will go to **false**.

 It is useless, but it is good as an example.

-If you will manually switch on one light, the value of the _scene.allLightInBath_ will go to **uncertain**.
+If you manually switch on one light, the value of the `scene.allLightInBath` will go to **uncertain**.

-Delays can be used in the **group** too, but the states with delay are not participate in calculations of the current value of **group**.
+Delays can be used in the **group** too, but the states with delay are not participated in calculations of the current value of **group**.

 ## Virtual groups
-**Virtual groups** are like virtual channels and like groups, but can have any kind of values: numbers, strings and so on.
+**Virtual groups** are like virtual channels and like groups, but can have any kind of values: numbers, strings, and so on.
-You can create virtual group to control all shutters in living room.
+You can create a virtual group to control all shutters in living room.
-By writing 40% into virtual group all shutters will be set to 40%.
+By writing 40% into a virtual group all shutters will be set to 40%.

 Additionally, you can define the behaviour for which value should be taken for the group if not all states of the group have the same value.

 You can provide following aggregations (available only in advanced mode):
 - `uncertain` - (default) - the value of the group will have text `uncertain`.
-- `any` - first non-zero value of all states in group.
+- `any` - first non-zero value of all states in a group.
-- `min` - minimal value of all states in group.
+- `min` - minimal value of all states in a group.
-- `max` - maximal value of all states in group.
+- `max` - maximal value of all states in a group.
-- `avg` - average value of all states in group.
+- `avg` - average value of all states in a group.

-## Save actual states as scene
+## Save actual states as a scene
-To save actual states in some scene you can send a message to the adapter:
+To save actual states in some scene, you can send a message to the adapter:
 ```
 sendTo(
     'scenes.0',